 [Scroll down the page to see more images and prose – the page will continually be added to.
+Click on the photos to enlarge.
 Recommended screen size 125-150%.]

 The opening passage from Richard Jefferies’ post-apocalyptic tale of the demise of the UK after disaster befell it.
 After London is the remarkable story of how nature fights back leaving the remnants of mankind returning to a lifestyle left behind many centuries earlier.
 Another reminder (if we need one just at present) that man isn’t always in control of his destiny.
 First published in 1885, long before nuclear or even H G Wells’ novel, The War of the Worlds.
 After London can be read online at http://www.gutenberg.org/files/13944/13944-h/13944-h.htm#Chap1-1